 2. Squirrels

-You might think that these furry little creatures only eat nuts, but squirrels are animals that often eat flowers.
-However, they can be quite messy while doing so.
-These creatures are commonly known as garden bandits, and any gardener will tell you that they’re a nightmare.
-Not only do they litter, but these furry hooligans destroy property too–uprooting flowerbeds and leaving a mess for gardeners to clean up.
+You might think these furry little creatures only eat nuts, but squirrels often eat flowers too.
+They can be quite messy while doing so.
+Commonly known as garden bandits, any gardener will tell you they’re a nightmare.
+These furry hooligans litter and destroy property, uprooting flowerbeds and leaving a mess for gardeners to clean up.

 3. Birds